 All construction workers face risks that are inherent to their jobs.
-As a New York mason contractor it is important for you to know about the general risks faced by all construction workers on your site.
-However, it’s even more important that you know about the four specific activities that could pose the greatest threat to the safety of New York mason contractors.
+As a New York mason contractor, it is important for you to know about the general hazards faced by all construction workers on your site—but it’s even more important that you know about the specific activities that could pose the greatest threat to you.

-Whether you are new to the job or you have been working as a mason for decades, you may be called upon to do one of the following activities while you are at work on a New York construction site:
+Whether you are new to the job or you have been working as a mason for decades, your health and safety is most at risk when performing one of the following activities:

 - Work on scaffolding.
 Falls to a lower level (such as from scaffolding or ladders) are the leading cause of death and catastrophic injuries among bricklayers and masons.
 The Occupational Safety and Health Administration (OSHA) has set many regulations to reduce these incidents, such as requiring fall protection systems for any mason performing overhand bricklaying six feet above lower levels or reaching more than 10 inches below the work surface.
 To protect employees from being struck by falling debris from scaffolding, OSHA requires that employers install toeboards, screens, and debris nets, as well as impose mandatory hard hat rules for all employees.

 - Wall bracing.
 OSHA requires bracing on all masonry walls over eight feet tall that are not otherwise supported, even if the wall contains reinforcing steel (rebar).
 If the employer does not ensure that walls can withstand all normally expected forces (such as wind pressure, the weight of workers, and building loads), the wall may overturn or collapse onto workers beneath.
 Masons attempting to brace a wall or remove braces upon completion may suffer crush injuries, including compression of their hands, fingers, or limbs that requires amputation.